orangejuice/blog/data/activity/movie-健听女孩-2021/record.en.md

 date: 2022-04-08 15:30:45+08:00
 douban:
   rating: 8.6
-  subtitle: 2021 / USA France Canada / Drama Music / Darius Marder / Emilia Jones,
+  subtitle: 2021 / USA France Canada / Drama Music / Directed by Sean Heder /
-    Troy Kotsur
+    Starring Emilia Jones, Troy Kotsur
 ---

-Watched it with my mother and we both choked up.
-Knowing its shortcomings does not prevent me from being genuinely moved by this film, making me willing to overlook its minor issues.
+Via tg 'Telling Water's Entertainment Life': Watching this movie with my mother brought us to tears.
+It's the kind of film where, despite being aware of its flaws, the genuine emotions it stirs make you willing to overlook those minor issues.